akela-lang/akela/README.md

 and will be used for testing AST output of the Akela parser

-The Cobble, Dataframe, JSON, and Centipede projects very useful for the automated testing of the Akela Compiler, but will also be useful comparing how good the Akela language will be at writing compilers compared to the C language.
+The Cobble, Dataframe, JSON, and Centipede projects very useful for the automated testing of the Akela compiler, but will also be useful comparing how good the Akela language will be for writing compilers compared to the C language.

 The Akela-LLVM subproject depends on LLVM.